Noemí Casquet: Collaborations in the media

-In recent years, Casquet has collaborated with several media, being interviewed by El País and El Periódico, and has also appeared in other media such as El Mundo, El Español and Europa Press, where she has been interviewed on numerous occasions talking about taboo topics such as polyamory, sex or the differences between men and women in relation to their sexuality.
-In addition, she has collaborated on several occasions on different radio broadcasts, such as RTVE talking about her book Cuerpos; Radio Euskadi claiming the concept of sex as "a weapon of mass revolution" and Cadena Ser - Radio Cartagena, talking about how women thank her for having changed their sex lives.
+In recent years, Casquet has collaborated with several media, being interviewed by El País and El Periódico, and has also appeared in other media such as El Mundo, El Español and Europa Press, where she has been interviewed on numerous occasions talking about taboo topics such as polyamory, sex, or the differences between men and women in relation to their sexuality.
+In addition, she has collaborated on several occasions on different radio broadcasts, such as RTVE talking about her book Cuerpos; Radio Euskadi claiming the concept of sex as "a weapon of mass revolution" and Cadena Ser - Radio Cartagena, talking about how people thank her for having changed their sex lives.

 As for her approach as a TV show host, in 2021, she presents the program Llámalo X (produced by RTVE in collaboration with Dadá Films and Entertainment), which features interviews related to the world of gender and sexuality, dealing with realities such as polyamory, new masculinities, transsexuality or asexuality.

 She has also appeared in programs such as La Resistencia (Movistar+) and in the Adolescents XL program (TV3 a la Carta).

 Noemí Casquet was also a presenter at the Barcelona Erotic Salon in 2019.
 In addition, in 2020, she will take part in the TEDTalk x UCM event, where she will emphasize the importance of sex liberation and naturalization based on her own experiences.

 It is expected that in 2022, Atresmedia will make a small-screen adaptation of Casquet's trilogy "Zorras, Malas y Libres".
 Several sources, such as Infoliteraria, have confirmed that the series will begin filming this year.
 The author has stated the following about the news: "There will be a lot of sex. because we will discuss sexuality Because it will have that essential feminist base.
 Because we will bet, as always, on relational, gender and sexual diversity".